-Text-Books. - WAKEMAN, History of the Church of England; Aubrey Moore, History of the Reformation in England and on the Continent; Tiffany, History of the Protestant Episcopal Church; also readings in class from Bede, Neander, Archbishop Trench, Dean Church, Canon Bright, Green, and Bryce.
+Text-Books. - WAKEMAN, History of the Church of England; AUBREY MOORE, History of the Reformation in England and on the Continent; TIFFANY, History of the Protestant Episcopal Church; also readings in class from Bede, NEANDER, ARCHBISHOP TRENCH, DEAN CHURCH, CANON BRIGHT, GREEN, BRYCE, etc.